Energetically modified cement: Durability of EMC concretes and mortars

 Any cementitious material undergoing EMC Activation will likely marshal improved durability—including Portland cement treated with EMC Activation.
 As regards pozzolanic EMCs, concretes made from pozzolanic EMCs are more durable than concretes made from Portland cement.

 Treating Portland cement with EMC activation will yield high-performance concretes (HPCs).
 These HPCs will be high strength, highly durable, and exhibiting greater strength-development in contrast to HPCs made from untreated Portland cement.
 Treating Portland cement with the EMC Activation process may increase the strength development by nearly 50% and also significantly improve the durability, as measured according to generally accepted methods.

-Enhanced resistance to salt-water attack
+Enhanced resistance to saltwater attack

-Concrete made from ordinary Portland cement without additives has a relatively impaired resistance to salt waters.
+Concrete made from ordinary Portland cement without additives has a relatively impaired resistance to saltwater.
 In contrast, EMCs exhibit high resistances to chloride and sulphate ion attack, together with low alkali-silica reactivities (ASR).
 For example, durability tests have been performed according to the "Bache method" (see diagram).
 Samples made of HPC having respective compressive strengths of 180.3 and 128.4 MPa (26,150 and 18,622 psi) after 28 days of curing, were then tested using the Bache method.
 The samples were made of (a) EMC (comprising Portland cement and silica fume both having undergone EMC Activation) and (b) Portland cement.
 The resulting mass-loss was plotted in order to determine durability.
 As a comparison, the test results showed: